-Sven Enderle and Florian Moll's Baden estate - terroir-segmented Pinot Noir from granite, sandstone, limestone, and volcanic soil, and one of Germany's natural-wine benchmarks.
+Sven Enderle and Florian Moll's Baden estate - terroir-segmented Pinot Noir from granite, sandstone, limestone, and volcanic soil, and one of the reference points for German natural Pinot Noir.

 Sven Enderle and Florian Moll met during their winegrowing apprenticeship at the Weinbauschule in Freiburg (2003-2005) and started making wine together in 2007 in Münchweier, a village in the Breisgau between the Black Forest foothills and the Rhine plain.
 They are considered among Germany's natural-wine pioneers, alongside Wasenhaus and 2Naturkinder.